PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms.md

 When things are sorted, you can find order much faster, for example, percentiles.
 The [binary search algorithm](2022-06-22-1-binary-search.md) works on a sorted array.

+There are two main types of sorting: by comparison and not by comparion.
+Most of the sorting methods in this post are by comparion, except bucket sort.

 ![Sorting algorithms and time efficiencies](../images/posts/sort.PNG)

 # Quick sort